-The DBT teen group will require at least a 7 month commitment, or one round of skills, though 2 rounds is always more effective.
-At least one parent or guardian must participate in the family group which is the last Thursday of the month, where we will review all the skills we learned in the month.
-This gives families an opportunity to learn and reinforce the skills at home.
+The DBT teen group will require at least a 6-7 month commitment, or one round of skills, though 2 rounds is always more effective.
+All teens must have a therapist to participate in the teen skills group.

 If you are someone who is highly sensitive and struggles with emotion regulation, this group might be a good fit.
 Also, if you have frequent interpersonal conflicts or simply want to be better at managing your relationships, DBT would be very helpful.
 You do not have to have a diagnosis of Borderline Personality Disorder (BPD) to participate in the group; in fact, DBT can be an amazing resource for any individual.
 DBT helps improve your ability to ask for what you need and create better boundaries with others by learning to say no – all with the right degree of intensity.
 DBT helps to decrease excessive worries and anxieties that lead to decreased self-esteem and self-harming thoughts and behaviors.
 DBT will teach you to find the right balance between tolerating emotions vs. learning to distract from them, change them or reduce their intensity.
 The overall goal of the group is to have a life worth living.The DBT Skills Group meets the requirements of a comprehensive and adherent DBT Program.
 Participating in a comprehensive DBT program not only requires clients to attend both weekly individual and group therapy but also requires individual therapists to provide phone coaching and participate in a DBT team.
 If your therapist is not on a DBT team or is not provided phone coaching, you may still participate in the group but you are not participating in DBT.
 All participants will be assessed to determine appropriateness and be placed in one of our five groups.
 Throughout the course of your participating in the group, consultation with your therapist is provided for continuity of care.

-Clients will receive a folder with weekly handouts as well as email reminders and updates.
+Clients will receive weekly handouts as well as email reminders and updates.
 Consultation and collaboration with the client’s individual therapist is also provided.
-Class size is kept to a maximum of 8 people per group.
+Class size is kept to a maximum of 10 people per group.
 The DBT Skills Group is a big commitment.
 In order to be in a group:

 - Clients must be willing to work hard and participate fully.